Helping you discover the best of Britain’s vineyards

 Can children join vineyard tours?

 Policies vary - some vineyards welcome children on tours while others focus on adults.
-Larkhill (Gloucestershire), Oatley (Somerset) and Alder (Devon) allow children on tours, while larger estates like Denbies (Surrey) offer outdoor options suitable for families.
+Larkhill (Gloucestershire), Oatley (Somerset) and Alder (Devon) allow children on tours, while larger estates like denbies-wine-estate (Surrey) offer outdoor options suitable for families.
 Always check before booking.

 Do vineyards allow children in tasting rooms or restaurants?